hackclub/hackpad/hackpads/copycat/BOM.md

 ## Additional Notes
-- If possible, please print the case in black and the pcb white
+- If possible, please print the case in black and the pcb purple, tysmm
-- tysmm